ibm-cloud-docs/track-spend-with-cloudability/plan.md

 3. Add the Operator (user, service ID, trusted profile) as a [member of the access group](/docs/account?topic=account-groups&interface=ui#add-users-ag).
 4. Create an API Key if the Operator is a [user](/docs/account?topic=account-userapikey&interface=ui) or [service ID](/docs/account?topic=account-serviceidapikeys&interface=ui).
 Alternatively use [{{site.data.keyword.IBM_notm}} Secrets Manager to manage the IAM credentials](/docs/secrets-manager?topic=secrets-manager-iam-credentials&interface=ui) of your service ID.

 It is recommended to store any user or service [API keys in Secrets Manager](/docs/secure-enterprise?topic=secure-enterprise-authorize-project&interface=ui).
-This allows credentials to be easily rotated and allows the project to reference the api credentials without exposing them to any users who are permitted to manage or run the project.
+Secrets manager allows you to easily rotate credentials and prevents exposing highly privileged credentials to any users who are responsible for the running and management of the project used to run the DA.
 {: recommend}